lxbtlr/db-engine-paradigms/README.md

+# small-SWOLE testbench

+> now working on raspberry pi!

+Had to do some wonky stuff like:

+- Replaced Intel-specific AVX-512 headers with SIMDe to emulate 512-bit vectors using ARM NEON instructions.

+- Swapped the x86 pause assembly mnemonic for the ARM-compatible yield in synchronization primitives.

+- Disabled the jevents library (Intel PMU exclusive) and implemented a "dummy" fallback in profile.hpp to allow the performance suite to compile.

+- Updated tbb api calls to current oneTBB versions.

+- explicitly scoped types in querybuilder.hpp to prevent naming conflicts with member functions.

+# Original README below
+...

 # Database Engines: Vectorization vs. Compilation
 This repository contains a collection of experiments, conducted to carve out the differences between two types of query processing engines: Vectorizing (interpretation based) engines and compiling engines.